MicrosoftDocs/dynamics-365-ai/ai-docs/sales/connect-a-sequence-to-records.md

     In this example, we select **Leads**.
     > [!div class="mx-imgBorder"]
     > ![Lead view](media/sequence-connect-lead-view.png "Lead view")
 4. Open the record to which you want to connect the sequence.
-In this example, we opened the lead **Nancy Anderson**.
+In this example, we opened the lead **Sharon Thonpson**.
     > [!div class="mx-imgBorder"]
     > ![Open a lead to connect the sequence to](media/sequence-open-lead-connect-sequence.png "Open a lead to connect the sequence to")
     > [!NOTE]